aidan-yip/perilous-framework/README.md

 # Perilous Framework
 A Swift framework using WKWebView to convert websites to native WebView apps.
+I created this framework to help those new to swift create WebView apps easier as I couldn't find a well  documented tutorial online.
 This software is open source and free for use.
-Please credit me in your work if you find this framework useful.
+Please credit me in your work if you decide to clone/fork this project.
 Thank you and enjoy!

 # How to use:
 ## 1. Enter your website url into "ViewController.swift"